utxocrane/PsbtToolsHtml/README.md

    Use your cold wallet or hardware wallet to sign the hex offline.

 4. **Broadcast**
-   Paste the signed hex into blockstream.info or any broadcasting service.
+   Paste the signed hex into blockstream.info or use sendrawtransaction@any core wallet.

 ---

 ## ✅ Why This Tool?

-- No web server, backend, or runtime required
-- Runs entirely in your browser (tested in Chrome)
+- Runs entirely in your browser, static html code
-- Just double-click the HTML file — no install, no dependencies
+- Can download and double-click the HTML file — no install, no dependencies
 - Ideal for cold wallet workflows, air-gapped setups, and fee precision control

 ---